Performance Guide

 Optimization Tiers

-BooFun uses multiple optimization strategies, automatically selecting the best available:
+BooFun uses multiple optimization strategies, automatically selecting the best available.

 Tier 1: NumPy Vectorization (Default)